RafaySystems/terraform-provider-rafay/docs/resources/gke_cluster.md

 - `pod_secondary_range_name` (String) Cluster pods are assigned an IP from the selected node subnet's secondary CIDR address range.
 - `service_secondary_range_name` (String) Cluster services are assigned an IP from the selected node subnetes secondary CIDR address range.
 - `data_plane_v_2` (String) Dataplane V2 is optimized for Kubernetes networking which is implemented using eBPF.
 Supported value is `ADVANCED_DATAPATH`.
+- `enable_data_plane_v_2_metrics` (Boolean) Dataplane V2 metrics brings better insight into the traffic between your Kubernetes workloads.
+Understand how your services communicate, identify issues with the network health, verify Kubernetes policies and more.
+- `enable_data_plane_v_2_observability` (Boolean) Dataplane V2 observability provides Managed Hubble CLI solution that lets you observe network flows between your Kubernetes workloads in real time.
+Check out here for more https://cloud.google.com/kubernetes-engine/docs/concepts/about-dpv2-observability
+- `network_policy_config` (Boolean) Configuration for NetworkPolicy.
+This only tracks whether the addon is enabled or not on the Master, it does not track whether network policy is enabled for the nodes.
 - `network_policy` (String) The Kubernetes Network Policy API allows the cluster administrator to specify what pods are allowed to communicate with each other.
 Cannot use with `data_plane_v_2` config.
 Supported value is `CALICO`.

 <a id="nestedblock--spec--config--network--access"></a>